PTCInc/StudioExamples/Metadata Examples/Metadata 300/README.md

 * Metadata303, the corresponding project file for the Metadata 303 pdf
 * quadcopter_complete.csv, the finished .csv file for Metadata 301
 * quadcopter301.c3di, the completed c3di file for the model for this section
 * quadcopter301.pvz, the completed .pvz model for this section
+* metaShoppingEntities.twx is the ThingWorx instance associated with Metadata 302 and 303